egebilecen/eb-python/README.md

-This repo contains classes/wrappers to work with <b>Drones</b> that uses MAVLink, <b>image processing</b>,  <b>servo and ESC motor</b> control on Raspberry PI and getting data from <b>some sensors</b>.
+This repo contains many utility classes/wrappers to work with <b>Drones</b> that uses MAVLink, <b>image processing</b>,  <b>servo and ESC motor</b> control on Raspberry PI and getting data from <b>some sensors</b> along other stuff such as UDP server/client, I2C wrapper, getting frame from camera using opencv etc.
-(More detailed information about classes and methods can be found in <b>eb</b> folder and it's subfolders.
-Only external dependencies are written across all documentation.)
+(More detailed information about classes and methods can be found in <b>eb</b> folder and it's subfolders. **Only external dependencies** are written across all documentation.)

 # libs.txt
 Consists the links of the libraries that is needed for my classes to work.
-Make sure to check it because not all of the libraries are needed if you are not going to use every class.
+Be sure to check below class briefs because not all of the libraries are needed if you are not going to use every class.

 # Brief of Main Classes
 (Those classes are located under "<b>eb/</b>" folder.)